iterative/dvc.org/content/docs/command-reference/import-url.md

 about the data source, so the import can be updated later if the data source has changed (see `dvc update`).

-💡 Using the `--to-remote` option lets you [transfer](#example-transfer-to-remote-storage) an import without using the local file system.
+💡 The `--to-remote` option lets you store an import [on remote storage](#example-transfer-to-remote-storage) without using the local file system.

 > Note that data imported from external locaitons can be
 > [pushed](/doc/command-reference/push) and